innocenzi/laravel-vite/docs/guide/usage.md

 yarn dev # npm run dev
 ```

-[Hot Module Replacement](https://vitejs.dev/guide/features.html#hot-module-replacement) is enabled: editing a Blade file will trigger a full-page refresh, but editing assets which Vite understand, such as Vue single-file components or JavaSript files, will trigger partial reloads.
+[Hot Module Replacement](https://vitejs.dev/guide/features.html#hot-module-replacement) is enabled: editing a Blade file will trigger a full-page refresh, but editing assets which Vite understand, such as Vue single-file components or JavaScript files, will trigger partial reloads.

 If you are working locally and the development server is not working, Laravel Vite will try to read the manifest instead.